-Since federal OSHA was enacted in 1970, workplace fatalities have decreased by 60 percent and injury/illness rates are down 40 percent.
+Since the federal Occupational Safety and Health Act was enacted in 1970, workplace fatalities have decreased by 60 percent and injury/ illness rates are down 40 percent.
 Working together with federal OSHA, State Plan Programs continually identify new ways to encourage employer investment in workplace safety and health.
 Federal OSHA estimates employers realize a \$4 - \$6 return on every \$1 invested in worker safety and health.
-This investment is significant because workplace injuries, illnesses and fatalities are estimated to cost the country more than \$170 billion per vear.
+This investment is significant because workplace injuries, illnesses and fatalities are estimated to cost the country more than \$170 billion per year.

-Although the number of employers and employees continue to increase in many states, the net resources to address workplace hazards in state plans have declined due to inflation and unfunded mandates from OSHA.
+Although the number of employers and employees continue to increase in most states, the net resources to address workplace hazards in state plans have declined due to inflation and unfunded mandates from OSHA.
 The potential impacts if this trend continues are reduced enforcement and outreach capabilities and smaller reductions in injuries, illnesses and fatalities.
 Without more resources, it may become very difficult for some states to maintain a program that is at least as effective as federal OSHA, which is a mandatory requirement for State Plan Programs.